MichaelWyrley/PhotoMosaicMaker/README.md

 I mostly referenced this blog post for getting images from google chrome [Blog Post](https://towardsdatascience.com/image-scraping-with-python-a96feda8af2d)

-The image scraper takes in the query, number of images wanted and the location they are going to be stored.
+The image scraper takes in the query, number of images wanted, the location they are going to be stored and the final dimensions.
 I am using an anoconda environment so you can use `conda activate photoMoseic` in order to install all dependencys

-When you want to use the script please use this form `python ./ImageScraper.py <QUERY> <NO IMAGES> <PATH>`
+When you want to use the script please use this form `python ./ImageScraper.py <QUERY> <NO IMAGES> <PATH> <WIDTHxHEIGHT>`

 e.g.
-`python ./ImageScraper.py cat 5 ./images/`
+`python ./ImageScraper.py 'cat' 5 './images/' '100x100'`

 ### Trouble Shooting